Court dismisses stay of execution order sought by ex-ASCSN President, others

 The court in its ruling insisted that both Dr. Tommy Okon and Alade Bashir Lawal remain the authentic and legal signatories to the bank accounts of ASCSN.

-Justice Osiagor frowned at the refusal of Bola-Audu and his group to obey his final order of 26th October 2022 and lambasted one Gamaliel Acho who, in a press statement described his order as “judicial advice.”
+Justice Osiagor frowned at the refusal of Bola-Audu and his group to obey his final order of 26th October 2022 and berated them for describing his order as “judicial advice.”

 The judge also frowned at the attitude of Bola-Audu and his group for jumping from one court to another in an attempt to get a favourable ruling on the same matter.